Setting up a limited liability company in Italy

 There are 2 main types of private limited liability companies:

 Traditional società a responsabilità limitata (S.r.l.)

 - Can carry out any type of business

 - The sum of the shareholders’ contributions is the share capital, which can be at least 1 € with no maximum limit

 Simplified società a responsabilità limitata semplificata (S.r.l.s.)

-- Have reduced set-up costs Should respect some limitations (for ex. the amount of the share capital can not exceed 9.999 € and shareholders can only be persons, not other companies)
+- Reduced set-up costs should respect some limitations (for ex. the amount of the share capital cannot exceed 9.999 € and shareholders can only be persons, not other companies)

 The main differences between a tradition S.r.l. and a Simplified S.r.l. are the following:

 - the shareholders of a Simplified S.r.l. can be only physical persons and not other companies;